This post contains affiliate links.

 Using UV light, your shellac nails can be dried in a little less than 2 minutes.

 If you attempt to dry your shellac nails without UV light, then you will find that it takes hours and the finish will not be great because the polish wasn’t actually cured.
 A component in the gel, which we will talk about later, needs light for the gel inside the shellac to harden.
-Therefore, being exposed to natural light not specifically directed at the nails will take a longer time.
+Therefore, exposure to natural light not specifically directed at the nails will take longer.

 Gel nail polish contains a substance called photoinitiators.
 They are the reason that gel nail polishes require UV Lights as the photoinitiators (PIs) are sensitive to light.
 When exposed to light, the PIs absorb it which causes them to decompose into free radicals.